 “But we have this treasure in earthen containers, so that the extraordinary greatness of the power will be of God and not from ourselves; ” (2 Corinthians 4:7)

-God in His mercy generously let us in on what He is doing in world, and has given the church work to do on His behalf.
+In 2 Corinthians 4 we can discover how God’s empowerment through the Holy Spirit allows Believers to share the good news of the kingdom, revealed revealed by Apostle Paul in 2 Corinthians 4:1-13, and learn to engage with today’s culture with grace, wisdom and understanding.
+In Christ’s mercy, God has generously let us in on what He is doing in the world, and has given the church work to do on His behalf.
 This work is not tedious as some as may think.
-He has empowered us through the Holy Spirit to accomplish all that He intended from the foundation of the earth.
-Apostle Paul encourages the church in 2 Corinthians 4:1-13 to press toward the mark of the high calling in Christ knowing that we have this treasure in earthen vessels to share the good news of the gospel of the kingdom with others as ministers of reconciliation (2 Corinthians 5:11-2), just as Christ was in the world reconciling mankind to “Himself, not counting their wrongdoings against them, and he has committed to us the word of reconciliation” (2 Corinthians 5:19).
+On the contrary, Christ has empowered us through the Holy Spirit to accomplish all that He intended from the foundation of the earth.
+Apostle Paul encourages the Corinthian church, and in turn the Christian church today to press toward the mark of the high calling in Christ knowing that we have this treasure in earthen vessels to fulfill the great commission.
+We have been given the grace to share the good news of the gospel of the kingdom with others as ministers of reconciliation, just as Christ was in the world reconciling mankind to “Himself, not counting their wrongdoings against them (2 Cor.
+5:19).

 (1) material treasure, either money or other valuable material possession, and